The Ins and Outs of IV Sedation

 Am I a Candidate for IV Sedation?

-IV sedation is extremely safe, especially when it is administered by one of our skilled and experienced specialists.
+IV sedation is extremely safe, especially when it is administered by one of our skilled and experienced dentists.
 Ideal candidates for IV sedation:

 - Suffer from dental phobia or a fear of needles